 Learn more: Are Mealybugs Harmful To Humans?
 Maybe!

 A mealybug infestation can affect indoor and outdoor plants.
 Controlling these bugs can help your plants thrive.

-How To Control Mealy Bugs on Dracaena
+How To Control Mealybugs on Dracaena Marginata

 Dracaena is an evergreen plant and makes an excellent houseplant.
 It doesn’t require a great deal of water, and some varieties tolerate drought very well.

-Because Dracaena prefers drier soil, you don’t have to worry about moisture and mold issues in your home, as you would with some other houseplants.
+Because Dracaena prefers drier soil, you don’t have to worry about moisture and mold issues in your home, as you would with other houseplants.